UK's FTSE rises as gains in miners offset insurers' drop

 Strand Capital managing director Kyri Kangellaris expected the FTSE to be stuck in a range from 6,500-6,850 points, as long as the index failed to break above its January high of 6,867 points and last year's peak of around 6,876 points.

-"We're looking range bound for the near-term," said Kangellaris.
-(Additional reporting by Tricia Wright and Atul Prakash; Editing by Alison Williams)
+"We're looking range bound for the near-term," he said.
+(Additional reporting by Tricia Wright and Atul Prakash; Editing by Toby Chopra)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan